WenbinLuomath/smeylan/_includes/research_projects.md

 In Meylan & Griffiths (2021, <i>Cognitive Science</i>), I showed that their results emerge from a statistical paradox (Simpson’s paradox), and that the conclusions don’t hold once more robust corpus processing methods and statistical controls are used.
 <br />
 <br />
-In a related piece (Meylan & Griffiths, “Word forms—not just their lengths—are optimized for efficient communication”, in prep), I showed that the probability of the sound sequences that make up a word, rather than its length in terms of sounds, is the stronger correlate of predictability.
+In a related piece (Meylan & Griffiths, “Word forms reflect trade-offs between speaker effort and robust listener recognition”, under review), I showed that the probability of the sound sequences that make up a word, rather than its length in terms of sounds, is the stronger correlate of predictability.
 This is in part because sound sequences capture historical sound change in more nuanced ways than word length does.
 <br />
 <br />
 <p style="margin-left: 40px">